Automating tedious tasks is essential in today’s world to achieve high precision and efficiency is paramount.

 For example, if you recorded a $500 expense for office supplies, your accounting platform may match it to a $502 bank transaction labeled “Office Depot”, with the $2 difference being a bank fee.
 You can then easily approve this as a match.

-If needed, you can adjust the transaction amounts to get a perfect match.
+Additionally, if needed, you can adjust the transaction amounts to get a perfect match.
 Or if no match is found, create the transaction in your accounting system and match it manually to the bank transaction.

 The goal is to match every bank transaction to a corresponding accounting transaction you’ve created.
 Any unmatched transactions will remain uncategorized for review.